Welcome to UIS. We are so glad you chose our University!

 Should you need accommodations during orientation please indicate this on your registration form or contact our office at least three weeks before your Orientation Session if we need to schedule sign language or Spanish-language interpreters.

-Transfer Students who are moving into UIS’s on-campus residence halls, townhouses, or apartments can get their keys from the Department of Residence Life.
-Please refer to their website for times and dates for spring move-in.
+Transfer Students who are moving into UIS’s on-campus residence halls, townhouses, or apartments need to make arrangements with the Department of Residence Life about move in.
+Generally upperclassmen move in the Friday before classes start.
+Please refer to their website for times and dates for fall move-in.

 For Students Admitted to the Spring 2018 Semester